Please turnoff your ad blocking mode for viewing your site content

 Prokaryotic DNA Polymerase

 Single-Stranded Binding Protein (SSBP)

 SSBP means Single-Stranded Binding Proteins.
-It has very important role in DNA Replication in E.Coli.
+It has a very important role in DNA Replication in E.Coli.
 Single-stranded binding proteins bind to and stabilize single-stranded DNA during DNA replication until the single-stranded DNA can be used as a template for a new strand to bind to.
 The SSB proteins attached with both the lagging strand and the leading strand to prevent re-association of the strands.

 It contains FOUR identical subunits, which binds single-stranded DNA.